-The school has a sensory room and regulation room to support students with autism whereby they can have access to this daily with individualised programs supplied by the school's therapy team.
+The Totton site has a sensory room and both sites have a regulation room to support students with autism whereby they can have access to this daily with individualised programs supplied by the school's therapy team.
 The school also uses other behaviour management and educational interventions specific to supporting students with autism.